Fitness to Practise

-- Social Media – you should already be aware that no message, group chat, snap chat is private.
-It only takes one participant to take offence or for a dispute within the group, for the conversation to be reported to the University.
+Social Media – you should already be aware that no message, group chat, snap chat is private.
+It only takes one participant to take offence or for a dispute within the group, for the conversation or post to be reported to the University.
 If you do not want to get into this situation then do not use social media to voice your opinions or concerns.
 You should also change your facebook privacy settings, so that only your friends can see what you write, this also protects you from unwelcome visitors to your profile as well as allowing you to continue to use social media.
-It is fair to say that we have not seen a social media related FTP for at least a year, but that does not mean you should be any less aware of the possibility.

-If you are not a member of a trade union or they are unable to assist on this occasion then you can contact the Students’ Union Advice Centre.
+The University’s policy is very clear that representation at a Fitness to Practise meeting must come from within the University Community, and recommends that this is from the Students’ Union Advice Centre, as we are independent.
 We have attended many Fitness to Practise meetings and can help you through the process providing guidance and support where necessary.

 So what happens as part of the procedure?

 You will be invited to a meeting with your personal tutor and another academic to discuss an incident that has occurred.
 At this meeting they will explain what the accusation or incident is and ask you to provide your account of what happened.
-You can take someone with you to the informal FTP and we would suggest that the sooner you involve Union representation the better.
-At the end of the informal meeting, minutes will be produced and these will then be forwarded to the Head of School, who will make a decision as to whether or not it needs to progress to a stage 1 FTP.
+You can take someone with you to the Stage 1 FTP, and we would suggest that the sooner you involve Union representation the better.
+At the end of the Stage 1 meeting, minutes will be produced and these will then be forwarded to the Head of School, who will make a decision as to whether or not the concern needs to progress to Stage 2.